chameleon-lizard/autorice/README.md

 Bear in mind that this script will work on Manjaro (probably on Arch too, but I don't use Arch btw), so you can just use it as a guide if you are on a different distribution.
 Or you can start distrohopping :D

-Also, I'm a dumbass and I don't have a server at the moment, so all of my configs and shit are on my Google Drive right now.
-You can get them [right here](https://drive.google.com/open?id=19gQIvEunn79ID0_Vu6YJpbh4Nm0TBhVt).

 ## How to use
 I only tried the script on the clean install, but I don't see why won't it work on a not fresh system.
 To use it, you just clone the repo, cd into directory, make the script executable and launch it:
 ```